-I’ve received a couple of emails asking about the medical exam for Canadian immigration so I’m sharing my experience with that in today’s post.
+I’ve received a couple of emails asking about the Canadian immigration medical exam so I’m sharing my experience with that in today’s post.

 I received a medical request from Canadian immigration with instructions about how to complete the immigration medical exam within 30 days.

-The medical request also mentioned the documents required, which were the medical report form, passport, and photographs.
+The medical request mentioned the documents required, which were the medical report form, passport, and photographs.

-I also received a link to IRCC list of panel physicians, which can be found HERE.
+I also received a link to the IRCC list of approved panel physicians, which can be found HERE.

-I called up all the hospitals and clinics on the list so I could compare the costs, which varied widely between all of them.
+I called up all the hospitals and clinics on the list so I could compare the costs, which varied wildly between all of them.

-I eventually settled on the one that made me comfortable, Health Bay Polyclinic, and was a good price.
+I eventually settled on the one that made me comfortable, Health Bay Polyclinic, and was a reasonable price.

 Canadian Immigration Medical Exam – What to Expect?